Omnext/omnext.github.io/README.md

 - Dashboard overview with all the key metrics for the quality of all your applications.
 - Quality review of the application based on ISO 25010
 - Review your application versus the Mendix Best Practices – Standards & Guidelines
+	- Maintainability
 	- Performance
+	- Reliability
 	- Security
-	- Maintainability
-	- Conventions
 - Trend Analysis
 - Visual dependencies analysis (application & module level)
-- Identify clones in your application
-- Annotations analysis

 **Requires**
 Mendix version 6.5 or higher